What Clients Regret After Renovating in NYC (Real Cases)

 Eighteen months later, the marble countertops have absorbed enough oil and red wine to produce staining that no amount of sealing has fully remediated.
 The white oak veneer around the sink area has darkened from moisture exposure.
 The banquette fabric has absorbed cooking smells and requires professional cleaning every few months to remain presentable.

 None of this is the fault of the materials.
 Honed marble absorbs stains.
 Natural wood veneers respond to moisture.
 Fabric in a kitchen gets dirty.
-These are known characteristics of these materials, and experienced architects and designers routinely discuss them with clients during the selection process.
-The problem is that clients often hear the maintenance warnings and decide they’re willing to accept them, because in the showroom, the material is pristine and the daily reality of cooking and cleaning hasn’t yet asserted itself.
+These are known characteristics of these materials, and experienced architects and designers routinely discuss them with clients during selection.
+The problem is that clients often hear the maintenance warnings and decide they’re willing to accept them, because in the showroom the material is pristine and the daily reality of cooking and cleaning hasn’t yet asserted itself.

-The regret, consistently, is not that they chose these materials.
-It’s that they underestimated how much the maintenance burden would affect their relationship with the space.
-A kitchen that requires careful treatment every time someone cooks produces a low-grade anxiety that a kitchen should not produce.
-Durability is not a compromise.
-In high-use spaces, it’s the prerequisite for enjoying the design.
+What they regret, consistently, isn’t the choice of material — it’s how much the maintenance burden ends up shaping their relationship with the space.
+A kitchen that needs careful treatment every time someone cooks produces a low-grade anxiety a kitchen shouldn’t produce.
+In a high-use room, durability isn’t the compromise; it’s the thing that lets you actually enjoy the design.

 “I Focused on the Big Number and Missed Everything Around It”